-Library staff work in conjunction with academic staff to develop research and learning skills resources, activities and curricula, based on the Research Skill Development (RSD) framework (Willison and O'Regan, 2006, 2013) and aligned with the blended learning approach being adopted by Monash under the Digital Education strategy.
+Library staff work with academic staff to develop research and learning skills resources, activities and curricula, aligned with the University's blended learning approach and based on three frameworks:

-The related Work Skills Development Framework (Bandaranaike and Willison, 2009, 2014) has now also been adopted by the Library.
-The WSD Framework addresses work-readiness as part of Higher Education teaching and learning agenda, and enables the interpretation and articulation of students’ work skills gained through study and participation at University.
+- The related Work Skill Development framework (Bandaranaike and Willison, 2009, 2014, revised by Monash University Library, 2019) addresses work-readiness as part of the Higher Education teaching and learning agenda, and enables the interpretation and articulation of students’ work skills gained through study and participation at University.

-As a result of Monash University's receipt of Federal Government funding through the Higher Education Participation Programme (HEPP), the Library is developing services and programs that focus on improving access, participation, retention and success for students from low socio-economic status (SES) backgrounds.
+As a result of Monash University's receipt of Federal Government funding through the Higher Education Participation and Partnerships Programme (HEPPP), the Library has developed services and programs that focus on improving access, participation, retention and success for students from low socio-economic status (SES) backgrounds.

 Do you want to partner with the Library?

-Early successes in Library-Faculty partnerships speak of the quality outcomes of our embedded programs and have created increased interest in collaborative education models.
+Successes in Library-Faculty partnerships speak of the quality outcomes of our embedded programs and collaborative education models.

 We welcome opportunities to collaborate with academic staff across faculties.
 Please contact the relevant Library staff.